Skip to main content

 Click 'Ok' to continue.
 The form design should now look like below:

-To do this, add a new 'Calculated Value' field named 'Total Tax ($)' and label as 'Total_Tax'.
-Here, click on icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, add a new 'Calculated Value' field named 'Total Tax ($)' and label it as 'Total_Tax'.
+Here, click the icon and go to the 'Calculated Field' tab in the next popup screen.

 Under the 'Calculations' option, select the field name 'Tax_Amount' then click 'Add Sum'.